parthadokar/https---github.com-parthadokar-tribute-page/README.md

 # tribute-page
-Responsive website created using HTML AND CSS .
+Responsive website created using HTML, CSS and JavaScript.